Frequently Asked Questions

 Camping at Saskatoon Circle could be considered primitive for some, glamping for others.
 You'll be able to drive within a 100 yards or so of most campsites.
 If you want to camp well away from the group, be prepared to pack in your gear.
 We have an area for drive up car camping, RV's or "Tin Tipi's."
 There is no electrical hookup, and please no generators!
 We want to hear the birds!

-There will be porta potties and composters.
-Last year, we had many requests for showers.
-Since we haul in all water, showers are logistically challenging, but we are working on it.
-Bring a sun shower if you must.
+There will be porta potties and composters if we can figure out a place to compost...
+Bring a sun shower if you want.
 There are also showers for $5 available 20 miles away in the town of Twisp.
 And there is a creek to jump in.
 We haul in good drinking water for camp.

 The land is beautiful and expansive, with terrain varying from creek bottom to shrub steb to open meadows.
 Our 220 acre site borders National Forest.
 Lots to explore!